 I may change this Policy from time to time, and I suggest that you regularly check this page to ensure that you continue to be comfortable with the measures that I am taking to protect your privacy.

 Under the General Data Protection Regulation 2018 (GDPR), the lawful basis that I use for storing and processing your personal data is Contract.
 This is because I am providing you with a service and I require some information to be able to provide you with that service.

 How is your data stored?

 All of my records are kept on paper in a locked filing cabinet.
-I will keep your phone number and email stored on my business phone which is only accessed by me and is password-protected.
+I will keep your phone number and email stored on my phone, which is only accessed by me and is password-protected.

 How long is your data stored for and how is it disposed of?

-Your session notes, contracts, contact sheet and privacy agreement will be kept for five years from the date of our last session.
+Your session notes and contact sheet will be kept for five years from the date of our last session.
 After this date, this paperwork will be shredded.